-Chen, the multi-millionaire vice chairman of China Star Entertainment, a film production company, renamed the 75-carat diamond “The Star of China” after she purchased it for US$11.15 million in May, setting a world record for an auctioned briolette diamond.
+Chen, the 57-year-old multi-millionaire vice chairman of China Star Entertainment, a film production company, renamed the 75-carat diamond “The Star of China” after she purchased it for US$11.15 million in May, setting a world record for an auctioned briolette diamond.
 She has a net worth of at least US$55 million, according to Wealth-X, a research firm that tracks the ultra-wealthy.

-This is good news for diamond dealers and auction houses are the most sought upon market sellers than retailers when it comes to top jewels.
-They can leverage this advantage to sell high-grade diamonds to UHNW individuals (those with US$30 million in assets and above) grew 0.6 percent last year to 187,380, with a combined global wealth of US$25.8 trillion.
+Experts claim that dealers and auction houses are the most sought upon market sellers than retailers when it comes to top jewels.
+They can leverage this advantage to sell high-grade diamonds to UHNW individuals (those with US$30 million in assets and above) which increased for about 0.6 percent last year to 187,380, with a combined global wealth of US$25.8 trillion.
 Wealth-X forecasts that the growth of the UHNW population – particularly in countries such as diamond-hungry China and India – will accelerate.

-Mindful of new streams of business, the diamond industry – dealers, miners, jewellers, and now fund managers – is growing apace.
+Because of these new streams of business, the diamond industry continues to thrive and grow apace.
 Bankers, fund managers, family offices and wealth managers, led by those in Hong Kong and Singapore, are increasingly advising clients to gain exposure to this physical asset class.

-France sources some of the world’s most flawless diamonds and will frequently fly to visit his clients to help work through a design.
+He claimed that his clients often grumbled about their frustrations on sourcing trusted suppliers of diamond jewellery.
 His clients hail from the billionaire hotspots of Monte Carlo, Gstaad, Dubai and Moscow, where wealthy individuals have weathered the global crisis with barely a scratch.

 The long-term appeal of diamonds is clear.
-The last 25 years have seen diamonds of a carat doubled in value, according to the Rapaport Diamond Index (RDI).
-Five-carat-plus diamonds are now 250 percent more expensive, said the RDI.
 Diamonds have shown steady growth over the last two decades, have a proven track record and have a limited supply against growing demand.
 On top of that, they look much better than a stock certificate.